academie-de-espee/academie-de-espee.github.io/links/elizabethan.md

 title: Links - The Elizabethan Period
 ---

+Some of the links below are presently broken.
+We are working to restore them, and thank you for your patience.

 * A Compendium of Common Knowledge about Elizabethan Times (Link not available)
 * [A guide for Elizabethan-Jacobian Studies - Warfare and Weaponry](http://www.personal.psu.edu/faculty/p/e/peg5/weapons.html)
 * [Elizabethan Costuming Page](http://www.dnaco.net/~aleed/corsets/general.html)